conanwu777/ants/README.md

 # ants
 This program takes a graph (rooms with un-directed connections) and computes the most efficient way to move N ants from source node to sink node, outputs an animated movement of the ants

-This project done in collaboration with Liam Dehaudt at 42.
+This project was done in collaboration with Liam Dehaudt at 42.

 ## Compiling and running
 Run `make`.
 An executable will compile.
 Currently only tested on OS X.